awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_Insights-Visualizing-Log-Data.md

 stats avg(myfield1), min(myfield2), max(myfield3) by bin(5m)
 ```

-**Line Chart and Stacked Area Chart Restrictions**
+**Line chart and stacked area chart restrictions**

 Queries that aggregate log entry information but don't use the `bin()` function can generate bar charts\.
 However, the queries cannot generate line charts or stacked area charts\.
-For more information about these types of queries, see [Visualizing Log Data Grouped by Fields](#CWL_Insights-Visualizing-ByFields)\.
+For more information about these types of queries, see [Visualizing log data grouped by fields](#CWL_Insights-Visualizing-ByFields)\.

-## Visualizing Log Data Grouped by Fields<a name="CWL_Insights-Visualizing-ByFields"></a>
+## Visualizing log data grouped by fields<a name="CWL_Insights-Visualizing-ByFields"></a>

 You can produce bar charts for queries that use the `stats` function and one or more aggregation functions\.
 For more information, see [Aggregation Functions in the Stats Command](CWL_QuerySyntax.md#CWL_Insights_Aggregation_Functions)\.